andyttran/guide_to_algorithms/README.md

 ## Strategy

-The strategy to use follows a few steps as shown below.
-It is important to balance acquiring knowledge, applying concepts, and testing one's understand of the concepts.
+The strategy to develop your algorithm skills revolves around a few extremely important concepts that need to be repeated consistently.
+They are: 1) acquiring **knowledge**, 2) **applying** concepts, and 3) **testing** one's understand of the concepts.

+But there is a structured approach to algorithms that will make your life easier to learn faster.
+In math, you have prerequisites that you should take before taking a more advanced class.
+These prerequisites are laid out in an organized fashion so you do not get overwhelmed skipping over foundational concepts before moving on.

+Same with algorithms and data structures.
+There is a structure to the topics that you can learn that will greatly improve your understanding if you progress through the algorithms.
+Here are the steps I suggest you follow:

 1. Learn to evaluate efficiency (complexity) of algorithms
+2. Develop a process for problem solving
-2. Learn basic algorithm patterns
+3. Learn basic algorithm patterns
-3. Learn basic data structures
+4. Learn basic data structures
-4. Develop a process for problem solving
 5. Put into practice
-6. Start simple and progress harder
+6. Start easy and progress harder
 7. Track and measure

 Lets cover each one of those areas step by step.

 ## 1. Evaluating Efficiency

 Evaluating the efficiency of algorithms is the first step to really developing the ability solve challenging algorithms.
-If one cannot measure the efficiency of an algorithm, how can one compare the scalability of different approaches.
+If you cannot measure the efficiency of an algorithm, how can one compare the scalability of one approach to another.

+So lets start with time and space complexity.

+**Time complexity** - measures the amount of computations
+**Space complexity** - measures the amount of memory

-So lets start with time and space complexity. **Time complexity measures the amount of computations** required to solve the algorithm, relative to the input size. **Space complexity measures the amount of memory** needed to perform the algorithm, relative to the input size.
-In both time and space, we are measuring against the **size of the input**.
+The amount of computations or memory required to solve the algorithm is measured relative to the input size as the input scales up.
+Remember, for both time and space complexity, we are measuring against the **size of the input**.

-We use Big-O notation to measure complexity.
-It is a mathematical way to gauge the rate in which something grows.
+We use **Big-O notation** to measure time and space complexity.
+Big-O is a mathematical way to gauge the rate in which something grows.
 Big-O refers to the worse case scenario.
 That means, if we chose the worse possible input for the algorithm, how long would it take?
+There is a bunch more technical details on Big-O, how it is accessed in academia vs industry, but for now, we should wait for later to explore this topic more.

 Before we dive further into how to analyze for Big-O, lets focus on the input first.

 ### 1a.
 Determining What is Scaling
-First, get you need to understanding and determining what is actually scaling.
+When you are trying to access the time or space complexity of an algorithm, always ask yourself: *what about my input is scaling?*

 ---

-Q: Say we have the following code below, the first question you should ask is what is scaling?
+**Q:** For the following code below, what is scaling?

 ```javascript